mrjcap/globalprotect-versions/README.md

 * **GlobalProtect Version Tracker**

-  * This repository maintains a JSON file with metadata about the latest available GlobalProtect client and gateway versions for Palo Alto Networks.
+  * This repository maintains a JSON file with metadata about the latest available GlobalProtect client versions for Palo Alto Networks firewalls.

 * **Overview**

   1. A local automation (not shipped here) does the heavy lifting:

      1. Connects via the GlobalProtect API or XML interface
-     2. Pulls version info for both client installers and gateway firmware
+     2. Pulls version info for both client installers
      3. Updates a local JSON file with that data
      4. Commits & pushes the changes back to this GitHub repo